 Joe has been recognized as a leading real estate finance practitioner in national and international surveys.
 Since 2004, he has regularly been highlighted by Chambers USA for his real estate practice and has been hailed as “a legend” “who is at the top of his game.”
 “He is someone who everyone truly respects.”
 Chambers USA stated that Joe is “a highly experienced and respected real estate finance specialist.
 He has notable expertise on the structuring, origination and workout of commercial mortgage loans.”
 The Legal 500 United States has also recommended Joe for his real estate practice.

-Joe has been recognized annually by The International Who’s Who of Real Estate Lawyers as one of the top 10 most highly regarded lawyers, and from 2010 to 2013 as “Global Real Estate Lawyer of the Year.”
+Joe has been recognized annually by The International Who’s Who of Real Estate Lawyers as one of the top 10 most highly regarded lawyers, and from 2010 to 2013 and 2016 as “Global Real Estate Lawyer of the Year.”
 He was featured in the Real Estate chapter of the inaugural Who’s Who Legal: Thought Leaders 2017.
 In 2013, he was one of only two attorneys recognized among 30 executives in Commercial Property Executives’ “Most Influential People in Real Estate” feature celebrating those central to driving growth and innovation in the commercial real estate recovery.